Human Rights in our Supply Chain

 We are proud to have been the very first Australian supermarket to be a member of the Supplier Ethical Data Exchange (Sedex).
 This platform helps us manage all of the information we receive from our third-party audits and suppliers, as well as ensuring that all information provided to us is accurate.

-Sourcing in Bangladesh
+Sourcing in Bangladesh and Myanmar

 In countries where the risk of lower social standards is higher, we will work with our partners to help improve working conditions for the people in our supply chain.